How To Tell If Baby Rabbits Are Dead [What To Do About It]

 For newborn litters, if it is above 45 degrees at night they will be fine if they stay under the fur.
 BUT if they wander out of the nest they need to be found within 30 minutes or they will die.

-If it starts to get below 30 degrees I would bring them into a warmer (but not as warm as your house, the change will be too much of a shock) area like a garage.
-This is one reason why I am extra careful about the time of year my does are bred.
+If it starts to get below 30 degrees I would bring them into a warmer area like a garage.
+But not as warm as your house, the change will be too much of a shock.

-will a momma rabbit remove a dead baby from the nest?
+Will a momma rabbit remove a dead baby from the nest?

 The short answer is no, you have to be the one to remove it from the nest box.
 It is unhealthy for the kits to leave that in the box and if it is mid-summer could lead to maggots being hatched out in the nest box.
+If you don’t want to touch it use a gardening hand trowl to scoop it out or a store bag to grab it out of the nest.

 The rest of the kits may move to the other side of their nest box because the kit is cold and it is part of their survival instinct.

 Another gross warning.
 Sometimes a doe may eat a dead kit for a number of different reasons.
 So be warned that can happen too.
-But all in all it is best to just get the dead kit out of the box and keep the environment clean.
+But all in all, it is best to just get the dead kit out of the box and keep the environment clean.

 If the kit has just died it may be stiff.
 But if it has been gone for more than 12 hrs or so it might be floppy when you pick it up and somewhat flat.
+It depends on how it died as well.
+If momma stepped on it you could see some bruising if the kit is light colored.

 Other Reasons Your Baby Rabbit Might Be Dead